acikgozb/acikgozb.dev/content/projects/ping.md

 However, in today's world, we use lots of abstractions to build software.
 When it comes to networking, there is this thing called a _cloud provider_ that lets people rent their own private space on the Internet.
 Basically, you run _your_ software on _their_ infrastructure.

-Whilst we can appreciate the abstractions that make our lives easier, I believe we also should have a fairly high level idea of what happens under the hood, especially when it comes to Networking.
+Whilst we can appreciate the abstractions that make our lives easier, I believe we also should have a fairly high level idea of what happens under the hood, especially when it comes to networking.

 So this project is my take on explaining that _high level_ picture through one of the most frequently used tools.